Stony Brook ready to prove its doubters wrong

 Coach Chuck Priore said the team is "operating as a program with caution and health and safety."
 They social distance during meetings and wear masks indoors.

-The CAA announced any team which cancels a game due to COVID-related circumstances and can’t reschedule within 24 hours will forfeit, and the Seawolves don’t want that.
+The CAA announced any team which cancels a game because of COVID-related circumstances and can’t reschedule within 24 hours will forfeit, and the Seawolves don’t want that.

 Stony Brook returns quarterback Tyquell Fields, who has started all 16 games the past two seasons.
 Fields completed 41 of 81 passes for 400 yards, two touchdowns and an interception, and rushed for 87 yards and two touchdowns in four games last spring.